superstar54/weas/docs/source/quickstart.rst

 Features
 --------

-- **Structure Manipulation**: Enables manipulation of the structure, such as adding, removing, translating, rotating atoms and modifying species, and cell parameters.
+- **Structure Manipulation**: Enables manipulation of the structure, such as adding, removing, translating, rotating atoms and modifying kind, and cell parameters.

 - **Customizable Appearance**: Allows customization of atom and bond appearances, including colors, sizes, and visibility, polyhedra, and unit cell.